PuravPatel79/davi/README.md

      ```
   4. Access the application in your web browser at: **`http://localhost:3000`**

-### Method 3: Cloud Deployment (via Terraform & AWS)
+### Method 3: Cloud Deployment on AWS

-This method builds the entire cloud infrastructure from scratch and deploys the application for public access.
+The application is built to be deployed to a scalable, production-ready environment on AWS.
+The entire cloud infrastructure is defined as code using Terraform, and deployments are fully automated with a GitHub Actions CI/CD pipeline.

-- **Purpose:** Deploying the application to a live, production environment.
+- **Purpose:** To showcase a real-world, cloud-native application architecture.
-- **How to Run:**
-  1. **Build and Push Docker Images:** You must first build your local Docker images and push them to the ECR repositories that Terraform will create.
-  2. **Deploy the Infrastructure:**
-     - Navigate to the `/terraform` directory.
-     - Run `terraform init`.
-     - Run `terraform apply`.
-  3. **Access the Live Application:**
-     - Once `terraform apply` is complete, it will display the `alb_dns_name` in the outputs.
-     - Paste this DNS name into your web browser to access your application.
+- **Developer Guide:** For advanced users who wish to deploy their own instance of `davi` on a personal AWS account, a detailed guide is available.
+Please see: **[`docs/Deployment_Guide.md`](docs/Deployment_Guide.md)**

 ## Usage